Living or moving to Spain Official Guidance

 If you were living in Spain before 1st January 2021

-Some parts of this guide only apply if you were living in Spain since before 1st January 2021.
-These are indicated with sub-headings.
+Some parts of this guide only apply if you were living in Spain since before 1 January 2021.
+You should read these in addition to the rest of the guidance in each section.

 Visas and residency